nseedio/nseed/lab/UnobtrusiveConsoleColors/README.md

 - Mac has different standard console color scheme (Light) then Windows/Linux (Dark).
 - PowerShell and CMD shell have different color schemes on Windows.
-- Maybe a bit exaggerated, but I don't know two Linux users who have the same looking terminal.
+- Maybe a bit exaggerated, but I don't know two Linux users who have the same looking terminal ;-)
 - Windows users change standard console colors too.
 I am one of them.

 We want our colored output to be unobtrusive.
-Means, it has to fit to any color scheme that the user has.
+Means, it should fit well to any color scheme that the user has.

 Moreover, we want to respect the users who do not want to have any coloring.
 We will be [NO_COLOR](https://no-color.org/) compliant.